mlz-ictrl/nicos/doc/source/gui/invocation.rst

 The NICOS GUI is invoked with the ``nicos-gui`` script.

-For configuration of the interface please see :ref:`gui-defconfig`.
+For configuration of the interface please see :ref:`gui-config`.

 Usage of the script::